Cricket: India V England 2nd Test Scoreboard - UrduPoint

 Cricket: India V England 2nd Test Scoreboard

-Visakhapatnam, (APP - UrduPoint / Pakistan Point News - 2nd Feb, 2024) Scoreboard at stumps on day one of the second Test between India and England in Visakhapatnam on Friday:
+Visakhapatnam, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) Scoreboard after India's first innings on day two of the second Test against England in Visakhapatnam on Saturday:

 R. Sharma c Pope b Bashir 14